JosephLai241/URS/README.md

 As stated before, URS supports exporting to either JSON or CSV. **JSON is the default format** - you will have to include the `--csv` flag to export to CSV.

-I recommend only exporting to CSV when using:
+You can only export to CSV when using:

 + The Subreddit scraper
 + The word frequencies generator

 These tools are also suitable for CSV format and are optimized to do so if you want to use that format instead.

-JSON is the more practical option for Redditor and submission comments scraping, which is why I have designed these scrapers to work best in this format.
-It is much easier to read the scrape results since Redditor scraping returns attributes that include additional submission or comment attributes.

-Comments scraping is especially easier to read in JSON format because structured exports look almost identical to threads on Reddit.
-You can process all the information pertaining to a comment much quicker compared to CSV.

-The `--csv` flag is ignored if it is present while using the Redditor or submission comments scraper.
+The `--csv` flag is ignored if it is present while using the Redditor, submission comments scraper, or wordcloud generator.

-### See the [samples][Samples] for scrapes ran on March 24, 2021.

 # Contributing